fstab50/stslib/docs/FAQ.rst

 **Q**: How will **stsAval** generate credentials if the profile name in my local awscli config does not match my actual IAM user in my AWS Account?

-| **A**: Some basic calls to AWS' sts and iam services do not require
-  MFA even when the Amazon API is protected with MFA.
-At instantiation, **stsAval** maps profile names given to assume roles to IAM users in your account to pinpoint
-| the real IAM username to be used when assuming roles.
+**A**: Some basic calls to AWS' sts and iam services do not require MFA even when the Amazon API is protected with MFA.
+At instantiation, **stsAval** maps profile names given to assume roles to IAM users in your account to pinpoint the real IAM username to be used when assuming roles.

+:ref:`Frequently Asked Questions` Index

 --------------